 Hebrews 13:4 tells us that marriage should be held in honor and that the marriage bed should not be defiled.
 This doesn’t mean that anything goes once you’re married.
 It means that we allow God’s design for marriage and sex to guide our behaviors.
 So, next time you have a question about what is and isn’t okay in your marriage, ask yourself – is this a mutual decision, is it loving, does it build intimacy between us, are there any medical concerns involved, and does distance me in any way from God or violate one of his principles?
 Your answers to these questions will help you decide if this is an activity that you can add to your marriage bed.

 If you’ve liked this video give me a quick thumbs up and share it with a friend so they can hear these tips as well.
-In the description below, you’ll find my free guide, Becoming One, so if you’re looking for ways to build the intimacy in your marriage, that’s a great way to do it.
+In the description below, you’ll find my free guide, Enhancing the Dance, so if you’re looking for ways to build the intimacy in your marriage, that’s a great way to do it.

 God bless you, your marriage and your sex life!